 Recognizing quality of life, for everyone involved, is not always clear or easy.

 How it works

-We do not perform any testing or surgery, and do prescribe medication if needed.
-This includes a brief exam by the veterinarian, a quality of life assessment, and an individualized treatment plan for you to feel better about.
+This includes a brief exam by the veterinarian, a quality of life assessment, pain management, and an individualized treatment plan for you to feel better about.

 Examination and Consultation

 “How to Know When It’s Time” Guidance